Yes, the title sounds absurdly dramatic.

 The technical vocabulary now serves an important defensive purpose:

-If the business owner cannot understand the explanation, they also cannot confidently identify the catastrophe.
+If the business owner cannot understand the definition, they also cannot confidently identify the catastrophe.

 Eventually, enough technical terminology is introduced to produce the unmistakable facial expression of a business owner realizing this conversation is no longer occurring in the English language, followed shortly afterward by the unmistakable “HUH???” expression normally associated with people being slowly abandoned by reality.

+This realization arrives slowly.
 Usually around the exact same time the phone stops ringing.

 The Technical Phase

-At this point, everybody involved begins pretending to understand increasingly terrifying technical vocabulary.
+Everybody involved begins pretending to understand increasingly terrifying technical vocabulary.

 - “DNS propagation”